delwynpinto/redux-toolkit-project/README.md

+### Sample project with Redux Toolkit

+This is a somple project created to use concept of Redux toolkit.
+The project simulates the reservation and customer order flow of a restaurant.
+Data is stored in a single store, with seperate slices for reservations & orders.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).